Villadelfia/dmgtris/README.md

 - A/B/Start — Start the game
 - Up/Down — Change which option is selected
 - Left/Right — Change the value of the option
+- Select — Hold when pressing A/B/Start to begin the game in big mode

 ### Gameplay
 - A — Rotate 1